swissspidy/oEmbed-API/README.md

 ## Screenshots ##

-1. Description of first screenshot
+1. Mockup of how embedding a WordPress post might look like in the end.

 ## Contribute ##